The

 Seasonings come in a variety of flavors but I stick to theatre style.

-Flavacol Buttery Salt, every movie theatre in the world uses this… simply
+Flavacol Buttery Salt, every movie theatre in the world uses this… simply the best.

 and fine Popcorn Salt, a very fine crushed salt, it sticks better.